Subhajitdas298/IEM_Sem6_OOPs/README.md

 2. ‎Addition subtraction division multiplication
 3. ‎Switch case calculator

-## Assignment 2
+## Assignment 2	(to be confirmed)
+1. Create Account class
-1. Calculator using object
+2. Calculator using object
-2. ‎Write a java program to define is class, describe it's constructor, overload the constructor, and instantiate the object
+3. ‎Write a java program to define is class, describe it's constructor, overload the constructor, and instantiate the object